Elementary School Summer Programs

-Early Childhood Center teacher Kristina Avila leads this camp for two- and three-year-olds (must be two by 6/1/17), which allows children to explore the world around them through field trips and time spent on Community School's remarkable Trail Creek and Dumke Family Sagewillow Campuses.
+This camp is for two- and three-year-olds (must be two by 6/1/19), which allows children to explore the world around them through field trips and time spent on Sun Valley Community School's remarkable Trail Creek and Dumke Family Sagewillow Campuses.
 Our program is based on the belief that young children are capable and intelligent and that their own interests should drive their learning.
 We allow the natural environment, natural materials, and community to become their teachers.
 Each day will be filled with a new adventure, such as hiking and exploring nature, gardening, cooking, dramatic play, sensory activities, music, and the creative arts.
+In addition to the snacks and lunches campers bring from home each day, they will help prepare healthy snacks as part of our cooking days.
+We will always keep allergies in mind so every camper can enjoy.
 Each week will have a different overall theme.
 Your child will truly become a "Young Explorer."
 Enrollment limited to 12; student-teacher ratio is 4:1.
 No early drop off or late pick up services provided.

-- June 12 - July 27 (No camp on July 4; camp is Monday, Wednesday, Thursday that week).
+- June 10 - August 1 (No camp on July 4, camp is Monday-Wednesday only that week).

 - Instructors: one.Soccer School professional staff

 - July 15-19, all programs - Wood River High School